 Materials

-Both roasting and broiler pans are made out of the same materials.
-The most common materials are stainless steel and hard anodized aluminum although other materials such as enameled steel or cast iron are also used.
+Both roaster and broiler pans are made out of the same materials.
+The most common materials are stainless steel and hard anodized aluminum although other substitutes such as enameled steel or cast iron are also used.
 Roasting and broiler pans come in several different sizes to accommodate the food that is being cooked.
 People desiring disposable roasting or broiler pans can purchase ones made of aluminum foil.

 Heat Distribution

 A broiler pan is used to cook food under very high temperatures from heat coming from the top of the oven.
 Roasting pans also are designed to cook food with high temperatures, but the heat is distributed from the bottom of the oven.
 A broiler pan is usually placed in the oven and the broiler setting is selected.
 This setting distributes the heat from the top.
 When using a roasting pan, the oven is set on the temperature desired.
+With the heat source coming from a different area of the oven, either direct heat from the top or the typical dry heat from the bottom, the hot air will cook the food differently.

 Uses